Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 Here we have yet another "ordinary" book, in which Amy Bach reveals the systemic problems in the US courtrooms.
-The book shows that the main problem are not the spectacular failures that we see everyday in the news and treat them as exceptions, but rather infinite number of mundane cases where people are hoarded like cattle through the meat grinder that is
+The book shows that the main problem is not the spectacular failures that we see everyday in the news and treat them as exceptions, but rather infinite number of mundane cases where people are hoarded like cattle through the meat grinder that is